-The protocol translator includes software to aid in tracking down problems with the protocol translator or with other hosts on the network.
-The privileged EXEC command debug enables the display of several classes of network events on the console terminal.
-The privileged undebug command turns off the display of these classes.
-The EXEC command show debugging, displays the state of each debugging option.
-(Refer to the "Enabling Message Logging" section in Chapter 4 for an explanation of how to configure message logging.)
+Cisco Systems terminal servers include hardware and software to aid in tracking down problems with the terminal server or with other hosts on the network.
+The privileged EXEC command debug starts the console display of several classes of network events.
+The EXEC command show debugging displays the state of each debugging option.